maxxjonesyy/taskhub/README.md

 # Taskhub

-Welcome to Taskhub, the drag and drop productivity dashboard designed to streamline your workflow and enhance your efficiency.
-With Taskhub, you can effortlessly manage your tasks and track their progress, ensuring you stay on top of your to-do list.
+Taskhub is a drag and drop dashboard, designed to streamline your workflow and enhance your efficiency, ensuring you stay on top of your to-do list.

 ## Tech Used 💻